Gunnvant/text_representation/index.Rmd

 ## Assumptions I make about you

 * Interested in text analysis
-* Know python and have some expericen with data analysis
+* Know python and have some experience with data analysis
 * Have seen and played with jupyter notebooks